-Recommendation #3 4.1.1 The entity's Chidentification, of div Priority 2 Details of finding The College does not have a policy on gender identity and diversity.
+Recommendation #3 4.1.1 The entity's Chi identification, of dive to abuse.
+Priority 2 Details of finding The College does not have a policy on gender identity and diversity.
 The College have yet to translate their safeguarding materials into languages used by student families whose first language is not English.
 Recommendation The College develop a policy and processes to support, if required, students who identify as gender diverse.
 The College develop their safeguarding materials into languages used by student families.
-1. The College will develop a policy and processes to support, if required, students who identify as gender diverse.
-2. The College develop their safeguarding materials into languages used by student families.
-Responsibility Responsibility Fr.
+Agreed Action 1.
+The College will develop a policy and processes to support, if required, students who identify as gender diverse.
+2. The College develop their safeguarding materials into languages used by student families Responsibility Fr.
 Peter Porteous, Provincial Delegate & Ms. Silvana Vicoli, Principal, Servite College.
-Due date 31 March 2023
+Due date ue date 31 March 2023